 17. How long will Crises Control keep my data?

 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with the Crises Control.
 If you delete your Crises Control account then your personal information is deleted immediately, and the remaining information is anonymised for analytical purposes.
-For further information about deleting your Crises Control account, please see section 12 below.
+For further information about deleting your Crises Control account, please see section 18.

 Your data will only be held as long as you remain a client of Crises Control and for 7 year thereafter to meet our legal obligations under The Investigatory Powers Act 2016, which mandates the retention of this information.